adform/adform-ios-sdk/README.md

 ### New Features

-* Adds debug mode, that can be enabled with `-AFADebugModeEnabled` launch argument.
+* Adds debug mode, that can be enabled with `AFADebugModeEnabled` launch argument.
 When debug mode is enabled SDK will print additional debug logs into the console.

 # 2.18.2